Stevenson Archer (politician, born 1786): Career

 From 1809 to 1810, Archer served as a member of the Maryland House of Delegates, and was later elected as a Democrat-Republican to the Twelfth United States Congress to fill the vacancy caused by the resignation of John Montgomery.
 He was reelected to the Thirteenth and Fourteenth Congresses and served from October 26, 1811, until March 3, 1817.
 Having reached the Constitutional age of service in the House (25 years of age) less than one month prior to taking his seat, Archer was the youngest member of the Twelfth Congress, which was defined at least in part by the injection of youth into the government.
 Archer was one of the firmest supporters of the War Hawk agenda in Congress, consistently voting for military preparation and the War of 1812.

 In Congress, Archer served as chairman of the Committee on Claims (Thirteenth Congress), and as a member of the Committee on Expenditures in the Department of the Navy (Fourteenth Congress).
 During the War of 1812, he was paymaster to the Fortieth Maryland Militia, and was appointed on March 5, 1817, by President James Madison as United States judge for the Territory of Mississippi, with powers of Governor, holding court at St. Stephens.

 Archer resigned within a year, and returned to Maryland to continue his law practice.
 He was elected to the Sixteenth Congress, serving from March 4, 1819, until March 3, 1821, and, in Congress, served as chairman of the Committee on Expenditures in the Department of the Navy.
 In 1823, Archer was appointed chief judge of the judicial circuit court of Baltimore and Harford Counties and Baltimore City.
 In 1844, Archer was appointed by Governor Thomas Pratt as chief justice of the Maryland Court of Appeals and served until his death.

 Personal life

 Archer married Pamela Barney Hays in 1811.
 They had nine children, including Stevenson Archer.
 His grandson was Stevenson A. Williams.
 On October 6, 1809, Archer was the first man to be made a Master Mason in Mount Ararat Lodge No. 44, in Bel Air Maryland, one of the states oldest and most respected Masonic Lodges.
-He served as Worshipful Master of the Lodge sometime between 1816-1820; the exact year is unknown due to the loss of Lodge records for those years.
+He served as Worshipful Master of the Lodge sometime between 1816 and 1820; the exact year is unknown due to the loss of Lodge records for those years.